Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 A filter which promises water purification is telling you that the pore size is guaranteed to be small enough to keep viruses behind, while allowing the even smaller water molecules to flow into your water bottle.

-And for the love of all that is healthy, allow murky gunky water to settle for an hour, or run it through a bandanna, before you use a filter of this sophistication and cost!
+And for the love of all that is healthy, allow murky gunky water to settle for an hour, or run it through a clean bandanna, before you use a filter of this sophistication and cost!

 Your water safety is only as good as the filter, right?